abarbu/objectnet-template-pytorch/README.md

 ```bash
 docker run -ti --rm --gpus=all -v $PWD:/workspace -v $PWD/input/images:/input/ -v $PWD/output:/output docker.synapse.org/syn12345/my-model:version1
 ```
-When the docker container is run, the local `$PWD` will be mounted over `/workspace` directory within the image which effectively means any code/model changes made since the last `docker build` command will be contained within the running container.
+When the docker container is run, the local `$PWD` will be mounted over `/workspace` directory within the docker image which effectively means any code/model changes made since the last `docker build` command will be contained within the running container.

 ## 2.6 Validating the predictions
 In order to ensure that the `predictions.csv` file is structured according to the ObjectNet Challenge specifications, it is important to validate it against the `validate_and_score.py` script.
 Run the following command: